PeterJochem/Chrono_Simulations/README.md

 # Setbacks
 I opened up the file where I was storing the 3 vectors at each time step of the GRF.
 They are all 0.
 I then checked the demo which Juntao gave me to build on top of and that demo also has all (0, 0, 0) GRF.
 I looked into the API but could not sort it out.
 There must be some or a few small things I am doing wrong.
 I will work on resolving this.
 I spent a lot of time trying to understand the API and why I was getting (0, 0, 0) GRF

+# New Approach
+I talked to Juntao about some of the issues I am having with Chrono and how I could not seem to replicate the run time he observed or the non zero forces he was obtaining.
+So, I am copying his most recent Chrono simulation and going to work on integrating the changes I need to make the dataset.
+As of Sunday, I am in this process of re-engineering my simulation from Juntao's most recent simulation.